SynchronVM/SynchronVM/doc/notes/concurrency_io.md

 - thread-I/O driver communication
 - inter container communication (containers are not currently part of the programming model but an application level abstraction)

 The final and very important component of our design is a `scheduler`.
-The schduler does the following
+The scheduler does the following
 - prevents starvations of threads
 - maintains a "thread id to I/O driver" mapping for threads which have requested communication (send or receive)
 - suspends blocking threads and sets the program counter on the active threads